-OVERVIEW: This funder exclusively supports education in Chicago public schools, with an emphasis on teacher and principal professional training and development.
+OVERVIEW: The Chicago Public Education Fund exclusively supports education in Chicago public schools, with an emphasis on teacher and principal professional training and development.

-FUNDING AREAS: Public education, K-12 education, teacher & principal training.
+FUNDING AREAS: Public education, K-12 education, teacher and principal training

 IP TAKE: This is a great funder for Chicago public schools and educators to get involved with.
 Pitch a new idea for teacher and principal improvement to get noticed.